psychok7/django-yadpt-starter/README.md

 the directory in where the new project directory should be created):

 	django-admin startproject project_name  --template=/your_path/django-project-template-yadpt/minimal/ --extension='py, yml, conf, sh'

-The script will prompt for values to replace boilerplate variables with.
-These variables allow for both the file contents and path names to be customized to this specific project.

 Used Third Party Apps